AlexanderParker/blobify/README.md

 **Blobify file Pattern syntax:**

+- `@switch` - Set default command-line switch (e.g., `@debug`, `@clip`, `@noclean`, `@no-line-numbers`)
 - `+pattern` - Include files matching pattern with `+` (overrides gitignore and default exclusions)
 - `-pattern` - Exclude files matching pattern with `-`
 - Use `*` for wildcards, `**` for recursive directories
-- Patterns are relative to git root, so assumes you are operating in a git repo directory structure.
+- Patterns are relative to git root, so assumes you are operating in a git repo directory structure
-- Patterns are parsed sequentially
+- Patterns and switches are parsed sequentially

+### Default Switches

+The `@` prefix allows you to set default command-line options that will be applied automatically whenever blobify runs from that repository.
+This is particularly useful for consistent behaviour across team members or CI/CD pipelines.

+**Available default switches:**

+- `@debug` - Enable debug output
+- `@noclean` - Disable sensitive data scrubbing
+- `@no-line-numbers` - Disable line numbers in output
+- `@clip` - Copy output to clipboard

+**Priority:** Command-line arguments override default switches from `.blobify`.
+This means you can always override project defaults when needed.

 ## Line Numbers